instafluff/ComfyVars/README.md

 ```

 ## Instafluff ##
-> *Come and hang out with us at the Comfiest Corner on Twitch!*
+> *Come and hang out with us at the Comfiest Corner on Twitch!
+I build stuff like this live on stream!*

 > https://twitch.tv/instafluff